Linear Hall effect sensor module with Arduino | How it works

 #define LED2 3

 In the setup function, these pins are set as output and input pins.
-Also, serial monitor is begin.
+Also, the serial monitor is beginning.

 void setup() {